Tom Petty's Buried Treasure Radio Show & The Story Of Its Theme Song

 Petty passed away in 2017, so when he mentions current events or what was then a new album release you'll have to adjust your mind to the fact that the newest of these shows was recorded more than seven years ago.

 There is almost no information on The Quik.
 AllMusic provided the only biography I could find, and they didn't offer much.
-The excellent, online, music review site wrote that the band's lineup was "lost to time," but a YouTube page I found lists its members.
+The excellent, online, music review site wrote that the band's lineup was "lost to time," but I found a YouTube page that lists its members.
 The group shouldn't be confused with a California power-pop outfit from the 70s and 80s with the similar name of The Quick (properly spelled using the letter "c").

 Members